Skip to Content

 Paper Plate Witch Craft For Kids [Free Template]

-We love paper plate crafts that are fun and this paper plate witch craft for kids certainly fits that criteria.
+Once summer begins to wind down, we begin thinking up new kids’ crafts that are perfect for Halloween!
+We love paper plate crafts that are fun, and this easy paper plate witch craft for kids certainly fits that criteria.

-We’re giving you a free printable template so it’s easy to recreate at home or at school.
+We’re giving you a free printable template so it’s easy to recreate at home or school.
+Watch our quick video tutorial to see the steps and get craftin’ on your cute witch craft.
+Also, check out our easy Halloween crafts for kids for even more ideas!

-Witch Craft For Kids
+Witch Paper Plate Craft

 collage of paper plate witch craft images with the words paper plate witch in the middle